 Commerce and Technology students tackle evolving legal issues facing new business and e-commerce in the global information age economy

 International Criminal Law and Justice students address fast-paced developments in the globalization of commerce, terrorism, human rights, and criminal law.

 Students gain hands-on experience through clinics.
 For example, the International Technology Transfer Institute gives students the opportunity to contribute to scientific breakthroughs around the world and collaborate with organizations such as the World Bank, the World Intellectual Property Organization, the United States Department of Commerce, and the World Health Organization.
 Students in the Intellectual Property and Transaction Clinic help clients with business ventures, including IP strategy and execution, business transactions, and licensing.

-LL.M. students are trained in the techniques of legal writing and research as practiced in the US, and have full access to the school’s Academic Success Program, including an opportunity to take a preliminary Bar exam – the test all US attorneys must pass to practice – and a dedicated faculty member who supports preparation for the legal classroom and for the Bar exam.
+LL.M. students are trained in the techniques of legal writing and research as practiced in the US, and have full access to the school’s Academic Success Program, including an opportunity to take a preliminary Bar exam and a dedicated faculty member who supports preparation for the legal classroom and for the Bar exam.

 Upon graduation, students join a global network of alumni from more than 80 countries who are leading IP law and policy in countries like Argentina, Nigeria, and Taiwan, as well as for global tech giants, top law firms, and national IP offices.

 Accredited by the American Bar Association, the University of New Hampshire Franklin Pierce School of Law is located in Concord, New Hampshire, home to the state's legislature, state offices, as well as local, state and U.S. federal courts.

 LL.M. in Intellectual Property - Residential and Online